boytchev/suica/docs/user-guide-drawings.md

 lineTo( 𝑥, 𝑦 );
 ```

 Command.
 Adds a line segment to the shape.
 This command moves the pen along a line from its current location to (`x`,`y`) and adds that line to the shape boundary.
-This is used to define straignt segments of the shape.
-By default both *x* and *y* are 0.
+This is used to define straight segments of the shape.
+By default, both *x* and *y* are 0.
 In HTML `center` can be split into individual parameters `x` and `y`.

 ```html
 HTML: